mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 There are some basic redistricting rules that states must abide by, such as ensuring that each district is of approximately the same population.
 The Voting Rights Act prohibits states from creating districts that discriminate on the basis of race.
 States are free to add their own rules for redistricting (some common ones can be found [here](http://www.ncsl.org/research/redistricting/redistricting-criteria.aspx)), but in general the guidelines are fairly minimal.

 Unfortunately, this means that the process of drawing congressional lines is ripe for manipulation.
 And in many cases, when one party is in power, it's possible for them to draw congressional boundaries in a way that preserves or enhances their power, by exploiting geography to bolster their representation in Congress.
 This process, as you may well know, is called **gerrymandering**.
-The name comes from an 1812 political cartoon which draws attention to a wonky looking state senate district.
-The name itself is a portmanteau of the name of the Governor at the time, Elbridge Gerry, and the word _salamander_.
+The name comes from an 1812 political cartoon which drew attention to a wonky looking state senate district.
+The name itself is a portmanteau of the name of the Governor at the time, Elbridge Gerry, and the word _salamander_, as the district was said to resemble said amphibian.
+Gerry caught flak for the shape of this district because it was believed that the district was drawn this way to help his party in an upcoming election.

 <CaptionedImage caption="In a cruel twist of fate, Gerry pronounced his last name with a hard 'G.' (Source: Wikipedia)" width="60%" src="first_gerrymander.png" />

-Gerry caught flak for the shape of this district because it was believed that the district was drawn this way to help his party in an upcoming election.

 ### Gerrymandering for Fun and Profit!
 (But Mostly for Fun)

 It turns out that it's not too hard to gerrymander districts.
 Let's take a look at a simplified example.
 Imagine a region with 54 citizens, evenly divided among two parties: the blue party and the red party.
 You are part of a committee tasked with dividing this region into six contiguous districts of the same size: nine citizens each.
 Each district will have a representative in the government that is elected by members from that district.

-How would you draw congressional lines to divide this region into six districts?
+In this scenario, how would you draw congressional lines to divide this region into six districts?

 <SampleGerrymander/>

 Typically gerrymandering is achieved by combining two strategies: **packing** and **cracking**.
 Packing refers to consolidating large numbers of one party into a small number of districts.
 Cracking is the opposite: diluting the voting power of a large bloc of voters in one party by splitting them up so that they form minorities in multiple districts.

 Maybe you were magnanimous and tried to give equal representation to all citizens.
 Or maybe you have a strong preference between red and blue, and tried to dilute the vote for one party.
 If you're in the latter camp, take another look at the district map you created above.
 Which districts are packed with voters from one party?
-Which districts crack up voters in one party to dilute their voting power, by making them a minority of voters across several districts?
+Which districts crack up a party by making its members a minority of voters across several districts?

 In this simplified example, gerrymandering isn't hard to do.
-It's also not that hard to detect; since the distribution of voters is evenly split, if the districts heavily favor one party over another, it's a clue that some shenanigans could be going on.
+It's also not that hard to detect; since the distribution of voters is evenly split, if the districts heavily favor one party over another, it's a clue that some shenanigans are probably going on.

 ### Detecting Gerrymandering: A Brief History

 Historically, gerrymandering has been treated like pornography: you know it when you see it.
-If a district had an extremely strange looking shape, it was immediately held up for suspicion.
+Districts with funny looking shapes, for example, were frequently met with suspicion.

 Because of this, some of the first attempts to measure and detect gerrymandering focused on the geometry of a given district.
-More specifically, they often focused on the idea of _compactness_, the idea being that districts drawn in good faith should have a relatively compact, non-controversial-looking shape.
+More specifically, they often focused on the idea of **compactness**, the idea being that districts drawn in good faith should have a relatively compact, non-controversial-looking shape.

-But while compactness has a precise [mathematical definition](https://blogs.scientificamerican.com/roots-of-unity/what-does-compactness-really-mean/), in congressional drawing circles the term is more of a loose idea.
+But while compactness has a precise [mathematical definition](https://blogs.scientificamerican.com/roots-of-unity/what-does-compactness-really-mean/), when it comes to drawing districts the term is more of a loose idea.
 Some have tried to make the idea of compactness more mathematically precise.
-A number of metrics have [been proposed](http://www.ams.org/publicoutreach/feature-column/fc-2014-08), but we'll focus on one of the simpler ones, which frames things in terms of areas and perimeters.
+A number of metrics have [been proposed](http://www.ams.org/publicoutreach/feature-column/fc-2014-08), but we'll focus on one of the simpler ones, called the [Polsby-Popper test](https://en.wikipedia.org/wiki/Polsby-Popper_Test), which frames things in terms of areas and perimeters.
 This idea stems from an interesting mathematical fact: given a fixed length of string, the largest area you can enclose with that string will form a circle.
 (If you want to get fancy, this is known as the [isoperimetric inequality](https://en.wikipedia.org/wiki/Isoperimetric_inequality).)

 You can explore this idea yourself with the following interactive.
-It allows you to explore this inequality by comparing the area of a polygon to the area of a circle with the same same boundary length.
+It allows you to explore this inequality by comparing the area of a polygon to the area of a circle with the same boundary length.
 Use the slider to choose the number of sides of the polygon.
-You can then drag the edges of the polygon to adjust its area (the circle will adjust accordingly).
+You can then drag the edges of the polygon to adjust its area and perimeter (the circle will adjust accordingly).

 <IsoperimetricExplorer />

-As you can see, it's impossible to make a ratio that exceeds 1.
-This doesn't prove the isoperimetric inequality, but it should make for a convincing demonstration in this case.
+As you can see, it's impossible to make a ratio that exceeds 1; that's the isoperimetric inequality in action.
+This doesn't _prove_ the isoperimetric inequality, of course, but it should make for a convincing demonstration.

 What does this have to do with compactness?
 Well, if you have a district of a certain area, you can calculate the length of its boundary, and then ask what the area of a circle with that same boundary length would be.
 By the isoperimetric inequality, the circle will necessarily have a larger area, unless the district too is in the shape of a perfect circle.

-Once you have these two shapes - the district and the circle - you can calculate the ratio of the district's area to the circle's area.
+Once you have these two shapes - the district and the circle - you can calculate the ratio of the district's area to the circle's area, just as in the above interactive.
 The thinking here is that if the ratio is close to 1, then the district will be relatively compact.
 But if the ratio is very small, or close to 0, this indicates that the district is essentially making poor use of its boundary.
-Since there's a long boundary enclosing a relatively small area, this might suggest an excessively gerrymandered district.
+Since there's a long, winding boundary enclosing a relatively small area, this might suggest an strangely-shaped, and therefore excessively gerrymandered district.

-The Washington Post did an analysis of all of the congressional districts in 2014 using this measure of compactness; you can find all the measurements [here](http://www.washingtonpost.com/wp-srv/special/politics/gerrymandering/?noredirect=on).
+The Washington Post did an analysis of every congressional district in 2014 using this measure of compactness; you can find all the measurements [here](http://www.washingtonpost.com/wp-srv/special/politics/gerrymandering/?noredirect=on).
 For example, they found that the fourth congressional district in Illinois had a ratio of district area to comparable circle area of only 0.1596.
-This value, being much closer to 0, suggests maybe there's some gerrymandering shenanigans going on.
+This value, being much closer to 0, might suggest excessive gerrymandering.

 But don't just blindly believe the numbers.
 Take a look at the district and judge for yourself:

 <CaptionedImage caption="The fourth congressional district in Illinois (Source: Wikipedia)" width="100%" src="il-04.png" />

 ### Concerns with Compactness

 Removed from context, the fourth district of Illinois looks highly suspicious.
 Its meandering shape through Chicago and out into the 'burbs suggests that there could be some packing going on.
 And indeed there is, but the reasoning behind it is different than you might expect.